PistonDevelopers/dyon_snippets/meta_parser/README.md

 ### Introduction

-The DSL (Domain Specific Language) describes how to convert meta-data into Dyon data.
+The DSL describes how to convert meta-data into Dyon data.

 Remember that Piston-Meta breaks up parsing into two steps: